-Small-group tutorials are open only to students at risk who have been invited to attend.
+Small-group tutorials are open students who have been invited to attend.
 Typically, formal small-group tutorials begin immediately following the posting of grades from the first exam in most basic science courses.
-In some circumstances, for example, when a student is required to repeat a school year, tutoring may commence as soon as a course begins.
+In some circumstances, for example, when a student is required to repeat a school year, tutoring may begin as soon as a course begins.

 While participation is voluntary, students are expected to:

-- Not use tutoring as substitute for class attendance
+- Not use tutoring as a substitute for class attendance.

-- Not use tutoring as substitute for consulting with course faculty
+- Not use tutoring as a substitute for consulting with course faculty.